hbswift/Laravel-Windows-Server-2012/README.md

 ## PHP

 [PHP](https://windows.php.net/download#php-7.0)
-We will be using the x64 Non Thread Safe version since we will be running PHP in Fastcgi mode.
+We will be using the `x64 Non Thread Safe` version since we will be running PHP in Fastcgi mode.
 Unzip this into `C:PHP`.

-You will need to copy either the production or developmental .ini file and save it to C:Windows.
+You will need to copy either the production or developmental .ini file and save it to `C:Windows`.
 You may need to run your text editor with admin permissions due to the file location
 ```
 extension_dir = “ext” (enable this if you’re going to use extensions)
 fastcgi.impersonate = 1 (enable this)